 I'd like to comment on the fact that a number of "ornamental introductions" were brought to California for fire control.
 The California Department of Forestry and Fire Protection has crafted a number of lists of fire-safe plants-remarkably all of them contain invasives as preferred fire-stoppers.
 CDF is currently incorporating FireSafe Councils, hundreds of them, around California, which may someday encourage nurseries to stock and sell fire-resistant invasives.
 This could mean clashes down the road, when invasives are touted as fire-safe means for the homeowner.
 We should therefore work with these councils to suggest more suitable landscaping.

 Bud Hoekstra, San Andreas

-From Hawaii...
+A tip of the hat to...